Owner of America's 'dirtiest' hotel loses TripAdvisor lawsuit

 Grand Resort’s ranking “is not capable of being understood as defamatory,” Moore wrote for a unanimous three-judge panel.
 “Even the most careless reader must have perceived that ‘dirtiest’ is simply an exaggeration and that Grand Resort is not, literally, the dirtiest hotel in the United States.”

-Moore also said the prevalence of lists on the Web - such as “Top Ten Dumb Asses,” and a Reader’s Digest poll calling actor Tom Hanks the most trusted person in America and “Judge Judy” Sheindlin more trusted than any of the nine Supreme Court justices - reasonably suggests that such lists are opinion, not fact.
+Moore also said the prevalence of lists on the Web - such as “Top Ten Dumb Asses,” and a Reader’s Digest poll calling actor Tom Hanks the most trusted person in America and “Judge Judy” Sheindlin more trusted than all nine Supreme Court justices - reasonably suggests that such lists are opinion, not fact.

 Wednesday’s decision upheld an August 2012 ruling by U.S. District Judge Thomas Phillips in Knoxville, Tennessee.
 The 6th Circuit also upheld Phillips’ refusal to let Seaton add claims of trade libel and interference with prospective business.